rahuljmanoj/rahuljmanoj.github.io/_projects/2_project.md

 ---
 layout: page
-title: Flow-Independent Arterial Pulse Wave Separation Analysis
+title: Algorithms for Wave Separation
 description: a project with a background image and giscus comments
 img: assets/img/3.jpg
 importance: 2